-The Royal Commission recommended, among other things,15 that:
+The Royal Commission recommended that:

-- a. redress counselling should be available throughout a survivor's life - b. redress counselling should be available on an episodic basis - c. survivors should be allowed flexibility and choice, recognising that different groups of survivors have different needs for redress counselling - d. there should be no fixed limits on the redress counselling provided to a survivor - e. 'without limiting survivor choice, counselling and psychological care should be provided by practitioners with appropriate capabilities to work with clients with complex trauma' - f. services for family members if necessary for a survivor's treatment.
+- a.
+Redress counselling should be available throughout a survivor's life. - b.
+Redress counselling should be available on an episodic basis. - c.
+Survivors should be allowed flexibility and choice, recognising that different groups of survivors have different needs for redress counselling. - d.
+There should be no fixed limits on the redress counselling provided to a survivor. - e.
+'Without limiting survivor choice, counselling and psychological care should be provided by practitioners with appropriate capabilities to work with clients with complex trauma'. - f.
+Services for family members if necessary for a survivor's treatment.